Leave Dust…in the Dust

 4. Tidy Up

 Think of all the items that you have in your bedroom and consider rearranging the space.
 Having a lot of items in your bedroom creates an environment for dust and dirt to find itself on.
-If cleaning your room on a regular basis is a struggle for you, consider how much less of a struggle it will be for you to keep your bedroom clean, when you’re not having to clean a bunch of unnecessary items like your yoga mat and exercise materials that’s on your floor, or that pile of dirty clothes in the corner.
-Keep the floor visible and you’ll have less regular cleaning to do.
+If cleaning your room on a regular basis is a struggle for you, consider how much less of a struggle it will be for you to keep your bedroom clean, when you’re not having to clean a bunch of unnecessary items like your yoga mat and exercise materials lying on the floor, or that pile of dirty clothes in the corner.
+PRO TIP: Keep the floor visible and you’ll have less regular cleaning to do.

 5. Pet-Free Zone Bedroom